twilio/twilio-live-interactive-video/README.md

 The app is configured to automatically end a stream after it has been running for 30 minutes.
 This limitation is in place to limit the [charges applied to your Twilio account](https://www.twilio.com/live/pricing) during early testing.

-Max duration is specified when the reference backend creates a `MediaProcessor`.
-To change the max duration, edit [this source code](serverless/functions/create-stream.js#L88) before deploying the app.
+Max duration is specified when the reference backend creates a `PlayerStreamer` and `MediaProcessor`.
+To change the max duration, edit [this source code](serverless/functions/create-stream.js#L78) before deploying the app.

 ### Use the web app